The Reasons Why So Many RVers Love Class C RVs!

 4. Can Tow an Extra Vehicle

-The Class C RV can often tow up to 10,000 pounds, meaning you can pull a full-sized vehicle behind it.
+A Class C motorhome can often tow up to 10,000 pounds, meaning you can pull a full-sized vehicle behind it as a dinghy vehicle.
 However, if your RV has a slide, that towing capacity might dip down to 3,500 pounds.
-That’s still plenty but may put some added strain on the engine.
+That’s still plenty, but may put some added strain on the engine.